Sikhism in India: Bengali Sikhs

-Sikhism in Bengal region dates back to 1504 but has declined after the partition.
+Sikhism in the Bengal region dates back to 1504 but has declined after the partition.
 Sikhism first emerged in Bengal when Guru Nanak visited Bengal in 1504 and established a number of Gurdwaras.

+By the early 18th century, there were a few Sikhs living in the region of Bengal.
+One famous Sikh who lived during this time period was Omichand, a local Khatri Sikh banker and landlord who participate in the conspiracy against Nawab Siraj ud-Daulah with the East India Company.
+The Flemish artist Frans Baltazard Solvyns arrived in Calcutta in 1791 and observed many Sikhs, whom one could differentiate from the rest of the land's inhabitants by their garbs and traditions.
+He etched depictions of a Khalsa Sikh and a Nanakpanthi, which was published in 1799.

 Gurdwara Nanak Shahi is the principal Sikh Gurdwara (prayer hall) in Dhaka, Bangladesh.
 It is located at the campus of the University of Dhaka and considered to be the biggest of the 7 Gurdwaras in the country.
 After the Partition of India, the Sikh community left for India.

 After the Indo-Pakistani War of 1971 and Bangladesh Liberation War, Indian Sikh soldiers helped renovate the Gurdwaras left in Bangladesh.
 Shri Guru Tegh Bahadur ji visited Dhaka.
 There is another Sikh temple known as the Gurudwara Sangat Tola.
 Many Sikhs also used to visit a well at the ruins of Jafarabad which they believed has waters with curative powers.

 There was a presence of Sikhism in Sylhet Division after Guru Nanak's visit in 1508.
 Kahn Singh Nabha has stated that in memory of Nanak's visit, Gurdwara Sahib Sylhet was established.
 This Gurdwara was visited twice by Tegh Bahadur and many hukamnamas were issued to this temple by Guru Gobind Singh.
 In 1897, the gurdwara fell down after the earthquake.
 Nearly all the Sikhs of Sylhet in the early 18th century were found in North Cachar where they used to work for the Assam Bengal Railway.
 There are around 1 lakh Bengali people who follow Sikhism as their religion in both West Bengal and Bangladesh.